Kwasi-Asiedu-Mensah/api-automation-framework-fido/README.md

    mvn allure:serve
    ```

-   The report will be available at [http://localhost:53714](http://localhost:8080).
+   The report will automatically open in your browser

 Test results will also be generated in the `allure-results` directory.